 - Blend: Non-magnetic ores like copper or silver can be used as additives to make sure the product remains nonmagnetic even after being worked into shape;

-- Quality Control: Nonmagnetic finishing ensures only high-purity materials are employed, which improves brand image and customer loyalty.
+- Quality Control: Nonmagnetic finishing ensures that only high-purity materials are employed, which improves brand image and customer loyalty.

 The Relationship Between Magnetic Fields And Gold Plating